Blog post Part of series: Highlights from the first 1,000 BERA Blog posts

-How, though, do we ensure that all TAs have clear roles, understand their pedagogical role, and have access to ongoing training and support?
-Although not a popular view in the current climate of decentralisation and school led training, I would suggest that this is one area in which we need nationally agreed role titles and descriptions, and a minimum agreed training entitlement which is clearly linked to these role descriptions.
+How, though, do we ensure that all TAs have clear roles, understand their pedagogical role and have access to ongoing training and support?
+Although not a popular view in the current climate of decentralisation and school-led training, I would suggest that this is one area in which we need nationally agreed role titles and descriptions, and a minimum agreed training entitlement which is clearly linked to these role descriptions.
 Releasing the promised TA standards would be a welcome step in this direction.
 This would also support initial teacher training providers in knowing exactly what should be covered within their programmes when ensuring that trainee teachers know how to plan and work with the TAs effectively.

-Some headway has been made by individual schools and groups of schools.
-For example, by following the Maximising the Impact of Teaching Assistants (MITA) programme (Webster et al., 2016) and utilising the Education Endowment Foundation guidance (Sharples et al., 2015).
-Our recent book ‘The teaching assistant’s guide to effective interaction’ addresses classroom practice from the bottom up, focusing on an area where immediate impact can be made – the way TAs talk with pupils.
+Some headway has been made by individual schools and groups of schools by, for example, following the Maximising the Impact of Teaching Assistants programme (Webster et al., 2016) and utilising the Education Endowment Foundation guidance (Sharples et al., 2015).
+Our recent book, The Teaching Assistant’s Guide to Effective Interaction (Bosanquet et al., 2016) addresses classroom practice from the bottom up, focusing on an area where immediate impact can be made – the way TAs talk with pupils.
 However, we need to remember that evidence shows that the current practice is for TAs to routinely work with those who are at risk in the education system (particularly those with special educational needs and those who are falling behind).
 This, coupled with what we know about how poorly they are deployed, managed and trained makes this an issue of immediate and national importance.
 To address what is essentially an issue of educational equality, education professionals, researchers and government need to come together to ensure that all children are taught and supported by a well-trained and supported work force.

-Radford, J., Bosanquet, P., Webster, R. and Blatchford, P. (2015) ‘Scaffolding learning for independence: Clarifying teacher and teaching assistant roles for children with special educational needs’.
-Learning and Instruction.
-36. pp. 1–10
+Radford, J., Bosanquet, P., Webster, R., & Blatchford, P. (2015).
+Scaffolding learning for independence: Clarifying teacher and teaching assistant roles for children with special educational needs.
+Learning and Instruction, 36.
+1–10

-Sharples, J., Webster, R. and Blatchford, P. (2015) Making best use of teaching assistants.
-Guidance report – March 2015.
-London: Education Endowment Fund.
-Available online at: http://maximisingtas.co.uk/eef-guidance.php
+Sharples, J., Webster, R., & Blatchford, P. (2015).
+Making best use of teaching assistants: Guidance report, March 2015.
+Education Endowment Fund. http://maximisingtas.co.uk/eef-guidance.php